Sustainability

 Policy for Promoting Diversity

-The Brother Group has been supporting diverse ways of working which will enable employees to maximize their ability to perform their best, given laws in each country and region, labor environments regardless of age, gender, nationality, disability, work history, etc. while maintaining the work environment and systems.
-Furthermore, we have been committed to promoting diversity by reinforcing in-house systems and reforming employees' consciousness, with the goal in mind that the right personnel, who are excellent in ability, personality, talent and behavior, will be placed in the right positions across national boundaries and lead the Group.
+As stated in the "Basic Policies" of the Brother Group Global Charter ("Global Charter"), the Brother Group is committed to "respecting diversity, providing a working environment that enables our associates to utilize their talents and abilities to the fullest, giving them great opportunity through challenging work assignments, and providing them with fair, attractive financial rewards."
+Additionally, the "Codes of Practice" of the Global Charter stipulates that "we must always honor individuals and diversity, and act with trust and respect."
+In accordance with the Global Charter, the Brother Group has been supporting diverse ways of working which will enable employees to maximize their ability to perform their best, given laws in each country and region, labor environments regardless of age, gender, nationality, disability, work history, etc. while maintaining the work environments and systems.
+Furthermore, we have been committed to promoting DE&I* by reinforcing in-house systems and reforming employees' consciousness, with the goal in mind that the right personnel, who are excellent in ability, personality, talent and behavior, will be placed in the right positions across national boundaries and lead the Group.

 Actively Promoting the Globalization of Executives and Local Employment

 The Brother Group has been promoting the globalization of its executive personnel by appointing qualified persons, regardless of their nationality, to executive positions of the group companies in various countries and regions to realize community-based management.
-At facilities of the Brother Group, we are actively promoting local employees to executive positions—this includes promotion to the position of president at sales facilities of regional headquarters in the U.S. and China.
-In the group companies outside Japan, local employees occupied 67%* of management positions in FY2021, increasing from 55% in FY2017.
+At facilities of the Brother Group, we are actively promoting local employees to executive positions—this includes promotion to the position of president at large-scale sales facilities in locations such as the United States and China.
+Local employees occupied 69%* of top management positions of facilities outside Japan in FY2022, increasing from 55% in FY2017.

 When establishing new facilities and expanding its existing facilities, the Brother Group hires local people to revitalize regional economies and societies through job creation.
-The factory established in the Philippines in 2012, for example, employs approximately 6,000 local workers, and in Vietnam, two manufacturing facilities employ more than 14,000 local workers in total.
+The factory established in the Philippines in 2012, for example, employs more than 7,000 local workers, and in Vietnam, two manufacturing facilities employ more than 12,000 local workers in total.

 • Including Domino-related companies